uwcip-research/Coengagement-Networks/README.md

 5. Identify the path to where you want to output your results.
 For this case, we'll assume that's `/home/andrew/example_output`.
 6. Following the instructions from the documentation, format your Docker commands as follows:

-``docker run --rm -v /home/andrew/data/example_data:/input_data /home/andrew/example_output:/output_data -it shared-engagement-projection --input-data /input_data/soc-redditHyperlinks-body.csv --output-all /output_data/example_case -n 2 -s 2``
+``docker run --rm -v /home/andrew/data/example_data:/input_data -v /home/andrew/example_output:/output_data -it ghcr.io/uwcip-research/shared-engagement-projection:latest --input-data /input_data/soc-redditHyperlinks-body.csv --output-all /output_data/example_case -n 2 -s 2``

 This would create 4 output files, a GEXF of the network, a PDF containing the network visualization, and two CSVs which together contain the network structure.
 While there is some randomness to the output, the PDF outputs should similar to this: